nus-cs2103-AY2324S2/ip/docs/README.md

 To use  Andelu Bot, follow these steps:

+1. Ensure you have Java version `11` or above installed on your Computer.
-1. Download the `latest` jar file from [here](https://github.com/AndrewOng2066/ip/releases/tag/A-Jar) (`jar` File)
+2. Download the `latest` jar file from [here](https://github.com/AndrewOng2066/ip/releases/tag/A-Jar) (`jar` File)
-2. Run the `jar` file (double click it) or Run it from the command line with `java -jar IndividualProject.jar`
+3. Run the `jar` file (double click it) or Run it from the command line with `java -jar IndividualProject.jar`
-3. Add your tasks (Todo, Deadline, Event)
+4. Add your tasks (Todo, Deadline, Event) via Command Line Interface (CLI)
-4. Let Andelu Bot manage your tasks😉
+5. Let Andelu Bot manage your tasks😉
 ![Ui](https://github.com/AndrewOng2066/ip/assets/156929179/5edfabda-b64a-4fe0-8328-510581945530)

 And it is **FREE** to use! 🚫💵